dfsp-spirit/abide_preproc_smri_freesurfer6/README.md

 * aggregated aseg stats (based on volume segmentation):
    - aseg stats, see [stats directory ](./stats/)

-### native space local Gyrification Index (lGI)
+### Local Gyrification Index (lGI)

  See the [native space lgi data for all ABIDE I subjects](https://doi.org/10.5281/zenodo.7132610) on Zenodo (6.5 GB download).

-The download includes only the files required for meshlearn training, for the ABIDE I dataset.
-These are the following files per subject:
+It includes the following files for each subject:

 * `<subject>/surf/lh.pial`
 * `<subject>/surf/rh.pial`